doomnor/anki-manual-zh-tw/src/browsing.md

 ### Editing Items

-You can delete or rename tags, decks, and saved searches directly from the sidebar, from the right-click menu, or by using a shortcut key (<kbd>Del</kbd> and
+You can delete or rename tags, decks and saved searches directly from the sidebar, via the right-click menu, or by using a shortcut key (<kbd>Del</kbd> and
 <kbd>F2</kbd> on Windows).
-Deletion even works for multiple items at once
+Deleting even works for multiple items at once
 (see [Selection Tool](#selection-tool)).

 ### Finding Items